anthonydopke/QuantWork/CONTRIBUTING.md

 Keep PRs small and focused for easier reviews.
 Write clear, concise commit messages.
+You can of course create different branches to work on differents features at the same time :)
 Use descriptive names for branches and PRs.
 Thank you for contributing! 🙌